-The sporting arena and business world are often compared, and with the Rugby World Cup coming to Japan in 2019, we thought we’d have a bit of fun with that idea.
+The sporting arena and business world are often compared.
+So with the Rugby World Cup coming to Japan in 2019, we thought we’d have a bit of fun with that idea.

 It’s well-known that each rugby playing nation has a distinct and traditional style of play for which they are famous.
-These styles are sometimes aligned with the cultural values of the country, while other times, they are surprisingly different to what you know about the people of that nation.
+These styles are sometimes aligned with the cultural values of the country.
+At other times, they are surprisingly different to what we think we know about the people of that nation.

 Businesses also have similar unique characteristics and identities.
 So as an experiment, we thought we’d profile the playing styles of some of the most entertaining teams coming to the Japan 2019 Rugby World Cup, and see if we could match those up against a business that mirrored those traits.